 Water Current Monitoring

-NexSens offers complete current profiling systems with telemetric data transfer from either a mounted or floating platform.
 Acoustic Doppler current profilers employ the principle of Doppler shift by calculating the difference in time between the sent and the received signal.
-A NexSens data logger automatically pushes water current data to WQData LIVE datacenter.
+These complex instruments can take either point measurements or horizontal or vertical profiles.

 NexSens water current monitoring systems integrate ADCPs with automatic data transmission for near real-time current data.
 A typical system consists of a large buoy platform such as the CB-1250, which offers increased flotation and solar charging for heavy or power-hungry sensors while still maintaining a relatively small footprint.
 Specialized mounting brackets are available for mounting of some of the most common ADCP models including the Nortek Aquadopp and Signature series.

 The CB-1250 supports the X2-CBMC data logger with marine connectors for secure sensor connection in tough environments.
 Data transfer via radio, cellular or Iridium satellite telemetry to the WQData LIVE web datacenter provides options for data management and configuration of alarm notifications.

 The X2-CBMC logger has multiple sensor ports, and with the large capacity of the CB-1250 buoy, systems can be expanded with a multitude of topside and subsurface sensors including weather sensors and multiparameter water quality sondes.
 Buoys also support mounting of an M650H solar marine light for nighttime visibility.